 The Boundaries Set By Jesus is What Matters

-Children must learn from an early age that even adults have authorities over them, and the ultimate authority is Jesus.
+Children must learn from an early age that even adults have authority over them, and the ultimate authority is Jesus.
 Sexual predators use their position as adults to dissuade a child from resisting or telling anyone about it.
 So it is crucial that children understand the standard set by the ultimate authority, Jesus, and that no one–not even an adult–has the right to break it.

 Children are NEVER at Fault in Abuse Cases